Ebere-Azubuike/Predicting-Customer-Churn-Identifying-Customers-that-are-Susceptible-to-Churn/README.md

 For Recall score: the Decision Tree model performed slightly better

 For F1 score: the Decision Tree model performed slightly better

+**From the decision matrix of both models**

+They both performed well at predicting customers that did not churn

+Howecer the Decision Tree performs better at predicting customers that churned.

+# CONCLUSION
+**The parameters that are most important in determining whether or not a customer will churn are:**

+1. The number of Service Interactions the customer has had with customer service through Call, Email and Chat

+2. The number of times the customer has made Late Payments

+3. The time spent on the company's website

+4. And the Net Promoter Score (NPS) of the customer, which measures customer loyalty and satisfaction.